 Cochlear Implant Surgery for Older Adults: What to Know

-In meeting all different kinds of people who are thinking about or preparing for a cochlear implant surgery, I know that there are many questions that older adults have about the actual implantation.
-These can be questions about what happens during the actual surgery, if there are potential side effects of the surgery, and what happens after the surgery.
+Having met all different kinds of people who are thinking about or preparing for cochlear implant surgery, I know there are many questions that older adults have about the actual implantation.
+These can be questions about what happens during surgery, whether there are potential side effects, and what happens afterwards.

-If you have questions too, that’s completely normal!
-This is why I’ve pulled together some information that can help you to learn more about this straightforward procedure.
+So if you have questions, that’s completely normal!
+The following information will help you learn more about this straightforward procedure.

 What happens before cochlear implant surgery?

-Before the surgery, everybody regardless of age, will have a hearing test and a medical evaluation.
-For this, an ENT doctor will check the function of the ear and make sure that everything’s working fine.
-Often, a CT or MRI scan is taken so that the surgeon can see the anatomy of the inner ear, even before the surgery, and prepare accordingly.
+Before surgery, everybody—regardless of age—will have a hearing test and a medical evaluation.
+For this, an ENT doctor will check the function of the ear and make sure everything’s working fine.
+Often, a CT or MRI scan is taken so the surgeon can see the anatomy of the inner ear even before the surgery and prepare accordingly.

-Especially for older adults, this check will also have a particular emphasis on ensuring good general health and the anesthesiologist will often do a separate check.
-If you have more questions about anesthesia, you can check out a previous post that I wrote about anesthesia and cochlear implant surgery.
+Especially for older adults, this check will also have a particular emphasis on ensuring good general health, and the anesthesiologist will often do a separate check.
+If you have more questions about anesthesia, you can check out this article about anesthesia and cochlear implant surgery.

 What will the surgery be like?

-Preparing for a cochlear implant implant surgery is similar to most other surgeries.
-The surgery itself will usually last from 1–2.5 hours, depending on which specific implant you will receive: middle ear or bone conduction implantation is often about one hour while cochlear implantation is between 1.5 and 2.5 hours.
+Preparing for ear surgery is similar to preparing for most other surgeries.
+The surgery itself will usually last 1–2.5 hours, depending on which specific implant you will receive: middle ear or bone conduction implantation often takes about one hour, while cochlear implantation takes 1.5-2.5 hours.

 What happens after the surgery?

-Depending on the specific surgery, and where it is performed, you may be able to leave the hospital on the same day (this is called an “outpatient procedure”).
-Sometimes, the surgery is followed by 3–5 days in the hospital so that the doctors can observe the first days of recovery.
+Depending on the specific surgery and where it is performed, you may be able to leave the hospital on the same day (this is called an outpatient procedure).
+Sometimes the surgery is followed by 3–5 days in the hospital so the doctors can observe the first days of recovery.

 Regardless of the hospital stay, everybody will have a bandage placed over the implant site.
-This is to keep it clean, and shouldn’t be removed until your doctor gives the ok.
-Some people might have a little pain around the implant area and this can usually be taken care of with mild painkillers.
+This is to keep it clean, and it shouldn’t be removed until your doctor gives the OK.
+Some people might have a little pain around the implant area, and this can usually be taken care of with mild painkillers.

-In one or two weeks, you’ll have some scheduled check-up appointments with your ENT doctor to check on how the healing process is going.
-During this time, it’s important to not put too much pressure on the implant site.
+In one or two weeks, you’ll have some check-up appointments with your ENT doctor to check how the healing process is going.
+During this time, it’s important not to put too much pressure on the implant site.
 This includes blowing your nose!

-Then, about 2–4 weeks after the surgery you’ll have your first fitting.
-This is where you’ll have your audio processor activated, and we’ll go into more detail on just what happens in a future post.
+Then, about 2–4 weeks after the surgery, you’ll have your first fitting.
+This is when your audio processor is activated.

-Are there any questions that I should ask my surgeon?
+Are there any questions I should ask my surgeon?

 Yes!
-Because everybody’s situation is different, the information above should be seen as guidelines.
-To make sure that you have the right information for your surgery, I’ve put together a short list of questions that you can ask your surgeon:
+Because everybody’s situation is different, the information above should be seen as generic guidelines.
+To make sure you have the right information for your surgery, you can ask your surgeon the following questions:

-If you’d like to hear from others who are thinking about a cochlear implant, why not ask them in person?
-You can at HearPeers, the social network for anybody interested in MED-EL and hearing implants.
+If you’d like to hear from others who are thinking about getting a cochlear implant, why not ask them in person?
+You can do so on HearPeers, the forum for anybody interested in MED-EL and hearing implants.

 Send us a message